 Posting Note: Please note that this position that will work in OP Gastroenterology clinic.
+The position is also part time.

 The Pediatric Dietitian I (PD I) provides evidence-based nutrition care to patients/families using practice skills which satisfy the needs/concerns of assigned patients.
 The PD I can formulate and implement an individualized nutrition care plan using current medical nutrition therapy (MNT).
 The PD I contributes to nutrition care decisions that lead to positive outcomes and is an effective educator.
 The PD I addresses routine problems in the work environment by providing assistance or referring these to other, more experienced team members.
 The PD I prioritizes workload, delivers nutrition care to assigned patients, and discusses/assists/advocates for the nutritional care needs of the patient/family.
 This position receives oversight by the Manager, Clinical Nutrition Services.
 Ability to manage daily workload, identify routine problems in the work area and solve problems with advice/assistance from others is required